Best Time to Fly

-Fans of water sports should book their flight tickets in advance to make sure they visit during the Water Polo Wild League in July and August.
+Fans of water sports should book their flights to Dubrovnik in advance to make sure they visit during the Water Polo Wild League in July and August.
 This amateur water polo competition is one of the most famous events of its kind with matches played in open water and providing spectators with great entertainment.

-Late October through April is generally the off season in Dubrovnik; temperatures are lower during this time – about 12 C to 15 C – and flight ticket prices drop.
+Late October through April is generally the off season in Dubrovnik; temperatures are lower during this time – about 12 C to 15 C – and more cheap flight to Dubrovnik deals are available.

-If you happen to be in Dubrovnik during its quieter time, don’t miss the Festival of St Blaise in February.
+If you happen to take a flight to Dubrovnik during its quieter time, don’t miss the Festival of St Blaise in February.
 The event honours the city’s patron saint and fills the streets with processions and dances.

 The Croatian city of Dubrovnik is situated along the Adriatic Sea, beckoning visitors to explore its stunning beaches and charming Old Town.